shreeyuvan2020/AirMouse/README.md

 ### How to use:
 - Hold it with your left hand so that 4 of your fingers are over the keys.
 - Plug it in via USB - C to the computer you want to connect it to.
+- Download the adafruit_adxl34x and the USB_HID library from adafruit(you can suffer with that yourself)
+- Open up mu editor and load the code.py file in and run the code via Ctrl+D
 - The left most button can be used as the left button on the mouse.
 - The center button as the scroll wheel.
 - The last white button on the right as the right button on a mouse.